 The Christmas season is part of the summer school holidays (mid-December to late January), when transport and accommodation are often booked out, and there are long, restless queues at tourist attractions.
-There are three shorter school-holiday periods during the year that change slightly from year to year.
+There are three shorter (around two weeks) school-holiday periods during the year that shift slightly from year to year.
 Generally, they fall in mid-April, mid-July and late September to mid-October.

 Taxes & Refunds

-The goods and services tax (GST) is a flat 10% tax on all goods and services with the exception of basic food items (milk, bread, fruits and vegetables etc).
-By law the tax is included in the quoted or shelf price of goods, so all prices we list are GST inclusive.
+Australia has a flat 10% tax on all goods and services (the GST), with the exception of basic food items (milk, bread, fruits and vegetables etc).
+This is included in quoted/shelf prices.
+A refund is sometimes possible under the Tourist Refund Scheme (TRS): see www.abf.gov.au/entering-and-leaving-australia/tourist-refund-scheme.